On Perfect Privacy

-where in (\ref{fed1}), we use the convention $\frac{1}{\infty}=0$; in (\ref{fed1}), the term $\mathds{E}_U[D\left(p_{X|U}(\cdot|U)||p_X(\cdot)\right)]$ is equal to $I(X;U)$, and it is written like this to be comparable with the constraint of supremization in (\ref{fed2}), i.e., an average constraint in (\ref{fed1}) versus a per-realization constraint in (\ref{fed2}).
+where $V^*$ is given in (\ref{vdef}).
+In (\ref{fed1}), we use the convention $\frac{1}{\infty}=0$; in (\ref{fed1}), the expectation term $\mathds{E}_U[D\left(p_{X|U}(\cdot|U)||p_X(\cdot)\right)]$ is equal to $I(X;U)$, and it is written in this form to emphasize its relation to maximal correlation: while we impose an average constraint in (\ref{fed1}), a per-realization constraint is imposed in (\ref{fed2}). \end{remark}